s9w/preTeX/README.md

 out: The limit $\sum_{i=0}^{N+1} \ddot{q_i} \dot{p} \frac{a+b}{x^2-1}$
 ```

 This is not intended to replace LaTeX macros (newcommand etc), but rather enable things that are impossible or very tedious to do otherwise.
-To use, supply an input file and an optional output file:
+To use, supply an input file and an optional output file. you can also exclude transformations.

 ```
 python pretex.py thesis.tex
 python pretex.py thesis.tex -o thesis_output.tex
+python pretex.py thesis.tex --skip limits --skip cdot
 ```

 ## Status/Roadmap